Synaesthesia often seems strange to people who do not experience it. Here we answer some of the questions we are asked most frequently.

 Q.11 Are women more likely to have synaesthesia than men?

-This is debatable.
-It was once well accepted that synaesthesia was more common in women than men (Baron-Cohen et al. 1996) but recent research suggests that the female bias is smaller than once believed (Ward & Simner 2005) or perhaps even non-existent (Simner et al., 2006).
-One problem is that men may be less likely to come forward and volunteer for research and less likely to admit to having synaesthesia. ^
+No. It was once well accepted that synaesthesia was more common in women than men (Baron-Cohen et al. 1996) but other research has shown that this is not the case (Simner and Carmichael, 2015).
+One reason for the apparent difference is that men may be less likely to come forward and volunteer for research and less likely to admit to having synaesthesia. ^

 Q.12 Do identical twins have identical synaesthesia?